brandr2k/rpispacepirates/README.md

 ==============
 website: http://kwadroke.github.io/rpispacepirates/

-Space Pi-rates is a Starship Bridge Simulator created for the Raspberry Pi.
+Space Pi-rates (aka SPR) is a Starship Bridge Simulator created for the Raspberry Pi.
 Space Pi-rates is inspired by Artemis Spaceship Bridge Simulator.
 The game is not yet functional and is a Work in Progress.

+SPR uses Python, PyGame & Pi3D

 Raspberry Pi Instructions: